 You don't need a whole lot of people to have a tournament, we've held tournaments with as few as 7 people, and using a round robin format there was more than enough blading to go around.
 But I wouldn't be too worried about that, beyblade is exploding in popularity right now, and it is one of the best times in recent history to hold events.

-For online promotion, we can help out with promoting your event through our facebook page and this website, and if you're holding it at a game store they will likely have a bunch of local followers they can promote your event to.
+For online promotion, we can help out with promoting your event through this website, and if you're holding it at a game store they will likely have a bunch of local followers they can promote your event to.

 And lastly, you can't hold a tournament on your own!
 You'll need to recruit some judges.
 Find some people who are willing beforehand, a casual event is a good opportunity for this, or if necessary you can run people through some quick practice matches before a tournament starts.
 Don't put too much pressure on yourself for your first few tournaments, give everyone a chance to make mistakes and learn.

 So that's it!
-Everything you need to put on a tournament of your very own, if you're interested at all or you've got any questions, join our discord server and get in touch with the many experienced organisers who are happy to help out.
+Everything you need to put on a tournament of your very own, if you're interested at all or you've got any questions, feel free to send me an email and I'll do my best to help you get started.